 Methods.
 During this six month study the main activity was performing a programmed review of antimicrobial prescriptions in patients transferred to the ward from the ICU.
-In the case of inadequate antimicrobial treatment, a recommendation was included in the medical record.
+In the case of amendable antimicrobial treatment, a recommendation was included in the medical record.

 Results.
-A total of 437 antimicrobial prescriptions for 286 patients were revised during a six month period.
-In all, 271 prescriptions (62%) were considered inappropriate in 183 patients.
-The most common reasons for inappropriateness were treating unconfirmed infection (43%), inadequate antimicrobial coverage (34%) and intravenous administration when the oral route was feasible (11%).
+A total of 437 antimicrobial prescriptions for 286 patients were revised during a six month period and a total of 271 prescriptions (62%) in 183 patients were considered to be amendable.
+In most of these cases, treatment could have been reduced taking into consideration each patient's clinical improvement and their location in a hospital area with a lower risk of infection due to resistant bacteria.
+The most common advice was antimicrobial withdrawal (64%), antimicrobial change (20%) and switching to oral route (12%).
 Proposed recommendations were addressed in 212 cases (78%).
 There was no significant difference in adherence with respect to the type of recommendation (p=0.417).
 There was a 5% lower use of antibiotics during the year the study was conducted compared to the previous one.